-Policy Strategic/(Area Objectives) Responsible Agency Implementation Indicators Target Objectives Agency Management Implementation of Sustainable Increase the number of Process Drainage Systems (SUD)s developments with SUDs CP10 1, 3, 4, 7, 10 and 11 NSDC Core Strategy Provision of new renewable energy To increase the amount of appropriate renewable energy NCC Nottinghamshire and Nottingham installed in the District.
-Developers Waste LDDs Number of planning permissions granted contrary No permissions granted contrary to the advice of the Environment Community groups Development to the advice of the Agency on flooding and water Management Environment Agency on quality grounds Process flooding and water quality grounds CP10A 1, 3, 4, 6, 7, 8, NSDC Core Strategy Use of Core Policy 10A in the Promote local drainage standards 9, 10, 11, and determining of planning as part of the Development 12 Developers Development applications Management process.
-Management Process To produce a Local Drainage Supplementary Planning Document by 2019/20 CP11 1, 2, 3, 9, 11, NSDC Core Strategy Percentage of households in Optimise accessibility to services in 12 and 14 rural areas within 800 metres rural areas NAO3 NCC Local Transport Plan or 13 minutes walk of an hourly bus service Minimise loss of existing Public Transport Nottinghamshire community facilities Providers Bus Strategy Loss/gain of community facilities in rural areas CP12 1, 2, 3, 4, 6, 9, NSDC Nottinghamshire Monitoring of nature Protect and enhance existing 10 and 14 Local Biodiversity conservation and biodiversity biodiversity and nature
+Policy Strategic/(Area Responsible Implementation Indicators Target Objectives) Agency Management Implementation of Sustainable Increase the number of Process Drainage Systems (SUD)s developments with SUDs CP10 1, 3, 4, 7, 10 and 11 NSDC Core Strategy Provision of new renewable energy To increase the amount of appropriate renewable energy NCC Nottinghamshire and Nottingham energy installed in the District.
+Developers Waste LDDs Number of planning permissions granted contrary No permissions granted contrary to the advice of the Environment Community groups Development Management Process to the advice of the Environment Agency on flooding and water quality grounds Agency on flooding and water quality grounds CP10A 1, 3, 4, 6, 7, 8, 9, 10, 11, and 12 NSDC Developers Core Strategy Development Management Use of Core Policy 10A in the determining of planning applications Promote local drainage standards as part of the Development Management process.
+Process To produce a Local Drainage Supplementary Planning Document by 2019/20 CP11 1, 2, 3, 9, 11, 12 and 14 NSDC Core Strategy Percentage of households in rural areas within 800 metres Optimise accessibility to services in rural areas NAO3 NCC Local Transport Plan or 13 minutes walk of an hourly bus service Minimise loss of existing Public Transport Providers Nottinghamshire Bus Strategy Loss/gain of community facilities in rural areas community facilities CP12 1, 2, 3, 4, 6, 9, 10 and 14 NSDC Nottinghamshire Local Biodiversity Monitoring of nature conservation and biodiversity Protect and enhance existing biodiversity and nature

-Policy Strategic/(Area Responsible Implementation Indicators Target

-Objectives) Agency

-NCC Action Plan and green infrastructure conservation

-projects

-Notts Wildlife Green Infrastructure

-Trust Strategy Change in areas of biodiversity importance Secure improvements to the Green Infrastructure network

-Landowners Nature Conservation

-Strategy No net loss in areas of biodiversity

-Developers importance

-Allocations & DM

-DPD To work with partners and

-produce an Air Quality

-Supplementary Planning

-Document by 2019/20

-CP13 1 and 4 NSDC Core Strategy Change of condition and Maintain or improve the condition

-sensitivity of NSDC Landscape and sensitivity of the Landscape

-Developers Landscape Character Policy Zones - a review of the Policy Zones

-Assessment SPD assessment after 5 years.

-CP14 1, 3, 4, 7, 10, NSDC Core Strategy Number of Conservation Areas No net loss of number of

-11 and 12 Conservation Areas in the District

-NCC Allocations &

-Development Number of Conservation Areas 34% of total Conservation Areas

-English Heritage Management DPD with up to date Conservation designated to have an up to date

-Area Character Appraisals and Conservation Area Character

-Conservation Area Management Plans.
-Appraisals

-Character Proposals

-20% of total Conservation Areas

-designated to have an up to date

-Conservation Area Management
+Policy Strategic/(Area Responsible Implementation Indicators Target Objectives) Agency NCC Action Plan and green infrastructure projects conservation Notts Wildlife Green Infrastructure projects Trust Strategy Change in areas of biodiversity importance Secure improvements to the Green Infrastructure network Landowners Nature Conservation • No not loss in propo of his diversity Developers Strategy No net loss in areas of biodiversity importance Allocations & DM DPD To work with partners and produce an Air Quality Supplementary Planning Document by 2019/20 CP13 1 and 4 NSDC Core Strategy Change of condition and sensitivity of NSDC Landscape Maintain or improve the condition and sensitivity of the Landscape Developers Landscape Character Assessment SPD Policy Zones - a review of the assessment after 5 years.
+Policy Zones CP14 1, 3, 4, 7, 10, 11 and 12 NSDC Core Strategy Number of Conservation Areas No net loss of number of Conservation Areas in the District NCC Allocations & Development Number of Conservation Areas 34% of total Conservation Areas English Heritage Management DPD with up to date Conservation designated to have an up to date Area Character Appraisals and Conservation Area Character Conservation Area Character Proposals Management Plans.
+Appraisals 20% of total Conservation Areas designated to have an up to date Conservation Area Management